 That, in my opinion, should be the second thing you do.
 The priority should be improving nutrition, whether on one’s own or with the assistance of a nutritionist or dietitian.

-And if you still aren’t convinced, then take it from Bodybuilding.com, who claim that if you don’t already have sound nutritional knowledge, then improving your nutrition should become your priority, before training.
+And if you still aren’t convinced, then take it from Bodybuilding.com, who claim that if you don’t already have sound nutritional knowledge and want to engage in bodybuilding, then improving your nutrition should become your priority, before training.

 Diet vs. exercise: Why is nutrition important?

 I’m not going to launch into this long list of reasons why nutrition is important.
 But I will summarize in brief.

 - Reduced risk of many chronic diseases: type 2 diabetes, heart disease, liver disease, kidney disease, hypertension, osteoporosis, some cancers et al.